 - Easy access for residents to more resources.

-- Promotion: The video library will live on the public website, gov/libraries.
+- Promotion: The video library will live on the public website, libraries.state.ma.us.
 This site will be promoted through paid advertising.

 - Ideas for videos include: storytelling, songs, music and movement, science experiments, art projects, and other activities that kids can follow along with.
 Please keep in mind copyright rules regarding reading published books and choose a public domain story.